• Skip to primary navigation

 • In a large bowl, combine the lettuce, tomatoes, cucumber, onion and parsley.

-• In a small bowl, whisk together the salad dressing ingredients.
+• In a small bowl, whisk together the dressing ingredients.
 Pour the dressing over the salad and toss to combine.
 Serve cold.

 Video